Floquet state depletion in ac-driven circuit QED: Theoretical background and methods

 \subsection{Stationary state of a driven system}

 In quantum mechanics, dissipation can be modeled by coupling the system to a heat bath.
-For weak dissipation, one eliminates the bath by second order perturbation theory to obtain a Markovian master equation for the reduced density operator.
+For weak dissipation, one may eliminate the bath by second order perturbation theory to obtain a Markovian master equation for the reduced density operator.
 For a driven system, Floquet states form a suitable basis for the numerical treatment of such master equations, because then the driving is already included by the choice of the basis \cite{Kohler1997a}.
 Finally, one obtains for the populations $p_\alpha$ of the Floquet states a rate equation of the form

-The transitions rates $w_{\alpha\leftarrow\beta}$ are given by golden-rule like expressions for the transitions matrix elements of the operator that couples the system to the bath.
+The transition rates $w_{\alpha\leftarrow\beta}$ are given by golden-rule like expressions for the transition matrix elements of the operator that couple the system to the bath.
 In the numerical calculations of the main text, this coupling is established via the qubit operator $\sigma_x$.
-This choice leads to the usually observed generic LZSM pattern \cite{Blattmann2015a} and fits the observation rather well.
+This choice leads to the observed generic LZSM pattern \cite{Blattmann2015a} and fits the observation rather well.

 Generally, this master equation possesses a unique stationary solution with $\dot p_\alpha=0$ for all $\alpha$, despite that it does not fulfill a detailed balance condition.
 The latter makes it virtually impossible to find a generic formal solution for the stationary state.
 Nevertheless, in a few cases this is possible.
 Here we sketch two typical limits and apply the ideas to the driven two-level system described by the Hamiltonian \eqref{app:Ht}.